 7. Tours are taken at your own risk.
 WATCH YOUR STEP.

 It's a working horse farm.
-Wear sturdy shoes that can get dirty and watch your step.
+Wear sturdy shoes that can get dirty and watch where you step.

 large gopher holes pepper the lawns, and it is muddy in spots.

 8. DO NOT TOUCH THE STALLIONS.
-They definitely bite.
+They are unpredictable and definitely will bite.